snayfach/UHGV/README.md

 # Unified Human Gut Virome Catalog (UHGV)

-The UHGV is a comprehensive genomic resource viruses from the human microbiome.
+The UHGV is a comprehensive genomic resource of viruses from the human microbiome.
 Genomes were derived from [12 independent data sources](#data-sources) and annotated using a [uniform bioinformatics pipeline](#bioinformatics-pipeline):

 <img src="data_workflow.png" width="900">